AdityaPawade/mizo/README.md

 ### RDDs and customization

 Mizo supports different levels of customization -- by default, it'll parse every vertex and edge.
-More accurately, due to Titan's internal data structure, which keeps each edge twice - one time on the 'in' vertex and another time on the 'out' vertex, Mizo will return each edge twice (on time when parsing the HBase region containing the 'in' vertex, and another time while parsing the 'out' vertex).
+More accurately, due to Janus Graph's internal data structure, which keeps each edge twice - one time on the 'in' vertex and another time on the 'out' vertex, Mizo will return each edge twice (on time when parsing the HBase region containing the 'in' vertex, and another time while parsing the 'out' vertex).
 You can prevent this by customizing Mizo to parse only in/out edges.

 Mizo exposes two types of RDDs:
   - `MizoVerticesRDD` is an RDD of vertices, with their in and/or out edges and their properties.
 It is much more heavy in terms of memory, because each vertex returned also contains a collection of edges.